affiliate disclosure

 At first, I was unsure of the steps to produce the optimization results.
 I wanted to be sure of what worked and what did not.

-I installed and activated all the above-mentioned plugins to the blog and ran the exact web pages through GTmetrics again.
+I installed and activated all the plugins mentioned above on the blog and ran the exact web pages through GTmetrics again.

-As expected, the result was all below the average industry benchmark.
+As expected, all results were below the average industry benchmark.
 On average, most pages score GTmetrics Grades of D, E, F, and, at best, C.

 I uninstalled the plugins, cleared the cache, and reran the pages.
-The pages went from low GTmetrcis performance scores to A, and the Core Web Vitals score improved on all metrics.
+The pages went from low GTmetrix performance scores to A, and the Core Web Vitals scores improved across all metrics.

 At this point, I was sure of one thing – the more optimization plugins I installed, the less optimized the blog.